 Yes.
-Enhancing audio is like peeling an onion – filters are made and applied to the recording in order to hear events as they occurred.
-The actual recording is not altered.
-(FYI, courts tend to prefer the word ‘clarified’ over ‘enhanced’).
+Enhancing audio is like peeling an onion.
+Filters applied to the recording allow us to hear events as they occurred.
+But no alteration is done to the actual recording.
+Of course, courts tend to prefer the word ‘clarified’ over ‘enhanced’.

 Yes.
-We have worked on many appellate cases over the years, especially those where audio and video forensics were not available, or were not applied to audio or video evidence.
+We have worked on many appellate cases over the years.
+This includes cases in which audio or video forensics were not available or were not applied to evidence.

 Yes.
 There are various methods of delivering your audio or video evidence to us for examination.
-Our main audio and video forensic expert, Ed Primeau, has been qualified and worked on cases on a local, state and federal level, in most of the 50 states as well as several other countries.
+Our main audio and video forensic expert, Ed Primeau, is qualified to work on cases on local, state and federal levels, in most of the 50 states, as well as several other countries.

 Yes.
 In most cases, a quick turnaround is no problem, as long as the evidence is in your possession and you have an attorney available to discuss a forensic strategy.

 Yes.
-Ed Primeau is qualified as an expert to appear in court.
-Of course, there are travel expenses involved, so if finances are an issue he can also testify via phone or Skype.
+Ed Primeau is a qualified expert witness.
+However, there are travel expenses involved.
+So if finances are an issue, he can also testify via phone or online video.